Sunday, October 10, 2021

 The fruit—that is the effect—of śastra and poetry is exactly the same, and ideally only the former would be necessary.

-When reading the Buddhist Vinaya, it seems like the attitude toward music is the same as Mahima’s and Aśvaghoṣa’s attitudes toward poetry; under ideal conditions, the monk would not have to chant the text in a beautiful, melodious manner—it would simply suffice to deliver it in a plain voice—but because people need help to concentrate and develop an appropriate atmosphere of devotion, they have to beautify their delivery.
+When reading the Buddhist Vinaya and its commentariesit seems like the attitude toward music is the same as Mahima’s and Aśvaghoṣa’s attitudes toward poetry; under ideal conditions, the monks would not have to chant the text in a beautiful, melodious manner—it would simply suffice to deliver it in a plain voice.
+It is only because people need help to concentrate and develop an appropriate atmosphere of devotion that they reluctantly have to beautify their delivery.

 The affirmation of the value of music in chant

 As musicians, our deep experiences of sound might propel us to question the view expressed in the Vinaya about whether chant merely is a 'necessary evil' used to draw our attention to the recited words.
 We might argue that being musically attuned is not simply indulging in carnal sense pleasures but something much more wholesome.
-In spiritual traditions all over the world, it has not been unusual for religious professionals to be suspicious of art.
+Yet, it has been a common theme in spiritual traditions all over the world for religious professionals to be suspicious of art.
 As Watsuji Tetsuro wrote:

 "This tendency appears in all countries in all eras where there is religious tension.
 Paul opposed the sculptors of Greece.
 Savonarola opposed the authority of the Medicis.
 If one assumes that artistic pleasure accompanies carnal pleasure, then it is natural that art is balanced against this kind of religious faith as a "one or the other" sort of decision."
 (2011, 83)

-"Sound and Emptiness: Music, Philosophy, and the Monastic Practice of Buddhist Doctrine" offers a view of music's soteriological value that serves as a stark contrast to the view of Mahimabhaṭṭa.
+The important thing to understand is that appreciating art doesn't have to be about seeking pleasure through the senses.
+As a musician, I believe that immersing oneself in music can lead to experiences that go beyond mere entertainment and provide insights similar to, or even on par with, those gained from meditation practices.
+The satisfaction we get from music is more comparable to the fulfillment from meditation rather than satisfying a sensual desire.
+Pi-yen Chen, who spent years studying chanting in Chinese Buddhist monasteries, supports this perspective in an interesting article titled "Sound and Emptiness: Music, Philosophy, and the Monastic Practice of Buddhist Doctrine".
+This offers a view of music's soteriological value that starkly contrasts the view of Mahimabhaṭṭa.
 Unlike the literature reviewed in the previous section, Chen is not emphasizing chant as an upāya (a skillful teaching aid) for the listener but is writing about chant as something that, for the practitioner, serves as a valid instrument for cultivating insight into cardinal Buddhist truths such as egolessness (anātman) and emptiness/dependent origination (śūnyatā/pratītyasamutpāda).
 According to Chen, Buddhist chanting can "serve to advance an idea of decentered, cognitively ununified subjectivity, the kind of subjectivity desired in enlightenment and approached in meditation" (2001, 27).
 Exactly how chanting can impart such wisdom is discussed by closely elucidating two aspects of the musical experience.
 The first aspect is the spontaneity found within what Chen calls free chanting, and the second one has to do with the act of hearing itself.

 Free chant, improvisation, and present moment experiene